ftmsemu/making_a_dumb_hometrainer_smart/README.md

 measurements I had.

-Luckily, the original designer I got in contact with agreed to help me with my endeavor and so I
+Luckily, the original designer I got in contact with agreed to help me with my endeavor and so I got multiple designs from which I could choose the best fitting that I then printed.
 ![](.//media/image6.jpeg){width="1.2097222222222221in"
 height="1.3125in"}![](.//media/image7.jpeg){width="1.4625in"
-height="1.8520833333333333in"}got multiple designs from which I could choose the best fitting that I then printed.
+height="1.8520833333333333in"}

 My main concern was that the overall structure was too heavy so the iPad might not be put there safely.
 I bought some M8 metal rods on eBay and some clamps that I fixed to my handlebar.
 The tablet holder could be threaded onto the rod and one lid was resting over the top of the bike computer and secured with